LOCATION:

 In 2024, I continued working full-time with Valiant and started showing at Angelstone with Sky Candy, a super cool big OTTB.
 Sky Candy and I are placing high in most of our shows.
 I look forward to continuing to grow and learning more from Valiant and their equine professionals.

-Emily and Dr. Sala Rabba, the owners and founders of Valiant Equestrian, possess an impressive wealth of expertise.
+Emily, the owner and founder of Valiant Equestrian, possesses an impressive wealth of expertise.
 Drawing upon her remarkable 20 years of experience, Emily has established herself as a highly accomplished rider at the Provincial, National, and International levels.
 Her talent has led her to represent Canada and the U.S.A. as valuable members of their respective teams.
 With utmost professionalism, Emily brings her extensive knowledge in various equestrian disciplines such as Showjumping, Jumpers, Hunters, Dressage, Pony Club, Mounted Games, and Eventing.

 It is worth noting that our staff members' exceptional skills, knowledge and capabilities further strengthen the Valiant Equestrian Team.